gumaerc-testorg/7.003-Spring-2022/content/pages/experiment-2-testing-the-945-factor-resistant-mutants.md

 description: This page contains a listing of the parts of the second experiment, and links to the lab days on which they are completed.
 draft: false
-title: 'Experiment 2: Testing the alpha-Factor-Resistant Mutants'
+title: "Experiment 2: Testing the \u03B1-Factor-Resistant Mutants"
 uid: b6a3e37b-39fc-4b65-9180-c825a2012e92
 ---
 ## {{% resource_link "de5ce36b-5604-4fd1-9ec7-c626b2ddc6ac" "Lab Day 5" %}}